mmdeniz/Wordpress-on-Redhat-via-Ansible/README.md

-A simple compilation of Ansible roles to install WordPress Stack on CentOs 7
+A simple compilation of Ansible roles to install WordPress Stack on Redhat

-WordPress+Apache+PHP+MariaDB Deployment with required dependencies on CentOs7
+WordPress+Apache+PHP+MariaDB Deployment with required dependencies on Redhat

 Playbooks deploy a simple all-in-one WordPress configuration ready to be configured after the installation.